cksystemsteaching/selfie/README.md

 But you are right!
 We could have done the same thing using `add t0,t0,t0` and not even involve `t1` at all.
 But, again, this would be optimized code which is not easy to generate by a system designed for simplicity.
 So, we leave it at that for now.
 It is an exciting topic to study though and there is still a lot of research going on about how to do this best.
 After all, we want our code to be as fast and use as few instructions as possible.

-What about `0x15C` and `0x006282B3`?
-Well, both are *hexadecimal numbers* using *hexadecimal notation*, as indicated by the *prefix* `0x`.
+What about `0x158`, `0x15C`, and `0x006282B3`?
+Well, all three are *hexadecimal numbers* using *hexadecimal notation*, as indicated by the *prefix* `0x`.
 The only difference between hexadecimal and decimal notation is that hexadecimal notation supports 16 rather than 10 different characters per digit, that is, `0` to `9` as well as `A` to `F` where `A` stands for the decimal value 10, `B` for 11, `C` for 12, `D` for 13, `E` for 14, and `F` for 15.
 Note that hexa is derived from the Greek word for six and decimal from Latin for tenth.
 The etymologically correct term for hexadecimal is *senidenary* but anyway not used in practice.

 Each digit of a hexadecimal number represents 16-times rather than 10-times more value than the digit to its immediate right.
 Thus `0x15C`, for example, stands for the decimal value 348 because (**1** * 16 + **5**) * 16 + **12** is equal to 348 where **12** is represented by `C`.
 We say that hexadecimal notation uses *base* 16 whereas decimal notation uses base 10, that is, `0x15C` is just a shortcut for (**1** * 16 + **5**) * 16 + **12** and 348 is in fact a shortcut for (**3** * 10 + **4**) * 10 + **8**.